 Both services support adults to develop their daily living skills, confidence and choice making skills, and help residents learn to manage their emotions and behaviours in a positive manner.
 This enables them engage in a range of community based opportunities and move on to greater independence in the future.

-Our in house multi-disciplinary team includes a GP, Experienced Residential Manager, Rehabilitation Facilitators, Psychology Assistant, Speech and Language Therapist and Occupational Therapist Assistant.
+Our in house therapeutic team includes an experienced Residential Manager, Assistant Psychologist, Speech and Language Therapist and Occupational Therapist.